jina-ai/docs/chapters/logging.rst

 Jina logging message at first glance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In order not to get lost in logs, let's take a look at one example first.
+Let's take a look at a logging example first.
 This will help you quickly understand the content of Jina's logging message.

 Jina logs messages with different formats in different situations.
-The following example follows one of the most used format which you can view in console.
+This example follows one of the most used formats which you can view in the console.

 .. highlight:: bash
 .. code-block:: bash